gaboesquivel/gaboesquivel.com/content/blog/tico-blockchain.md

 ---
-title: "TicoBlockchain: International Crypto Conference in Costa Rica"
+title: "International Crypto Conference in Costa Rica"
 subtitle: "On February 2nd the first international blockchain and cryptocurrency conference in Costa Rica will be held in San José."
 date: 2019-01-29
 description: "The first international blockchain and cryptocurrency conference in Costa Rica."